-Education Minor for Secondary Certification Completion of Education Minor for Secondary

-Certification (8-12) for Teaching History requires:
+Education Minor for Secondary Certification Completion of Education Minor for Secondary Certification (8-12) for Teaching History requires:

-Certification (8-12) for Teaching History requires:

-EDU 1004 Observing the Learner

-EDU 2014 Schooling in American Culture
+EDU 1004 Foundations of Education EDU 2014 Schooling in U.S. Culture: History, Philosophies, and Diversity

 EDU 2094 Standards-Based Instruction

-EDU 2164 Designing Constructivist-Based
+EDU 2164 Learning Theory and Pedagogy

-Learning Climates

 EDU 3054 Instructional Strategies and Content

 Area Literacy for Learners in Middle

 and Secondary Schools

-EDU 3244 Practicum in Learning Experiences
+3244 Practicum in Learning Experiences

-EDU 4114 Supervised Teaching in High School
+4114 Supervised Teaching in High School

 EDU 4514 Senior Seminar

 OR Senior Seminar in the student's discipline

 Students must also take the following allied courses:

 ANTH 1024 Cultural Anthropology

 ECON 1004 Introduction to Economics

 PS 1004 Introduction to U.S. Politics

 PSY 1004 General Psychology

-SOC 1004 Introduction to Sociology Stud lents who are enrolled in Supervised Teaching in their 9 th consec cutive regular term are charged at the reduce ed fee am ount as specified in University Fee Sched ule rather than the full-time tuition rate.
+SOC 1004 Introduction to Sociology

+Students who are enrolled in Supervised Teaching in their 9th consecutive regular term are charged at the reduced fee amount as specified in University Fee Schedule rather than the full-time tuition rate.